inkle/ink-unity-integration/Readme.md

 To keep up to date with the latest news about ink [sign up for the mailing list](http://www.inklestudios.com/ink#signup).

-## Customisation

-This package has been designed to be modular.
-You can delete many of the folders to remove functionality without causing errors.

-You should never delete the DLL folder (although you may delete the windows/mac dlls if you are sure no team members are on a certain platform)

 ## Using ink in your game

 The **ink player** is the core feature of this package; the minimal requirements to actually run a compiled JSON story file is the source code in the InkRuntime folder.